jsongraphs·v1.1.1

 bash

-JsonGraphs is ESM-only.
-Make sure your bundler supports ESM modules (Vite, Next.js, Rollup, esbuild all work out of the box).
+JsonGraphs is ESM-first.
+Vite, Next.js, Rollup, and esbuild all work out of the box.
+For CDN/script-tag usage, import from dist/jsongraphs.umd.js.

 Quick StartGetting Started

-The simplest possible integration — create a JsonGraph instance, point it at a container element, and call load().
+Create a JsonGraph instance, point it at a container element, and call load().
+The graph renders immediately — no configuration required beyond a container.

 main.ts